tecknosap/secure-azure-oidc-login/README.md

 Once configured:

 1. Developers push changes to the target branch (e.g., `main`)
-2. GitHub Actions triggers the workflow
+2. GitHub Actions automatically triggers the workflow
 3. The workflow authenticates to Azure using federated identity
 4. Azure resources are managed securely, with full auditability